Keane of Kalgoorlie (novel): Productions

 The production debuted at the Sydney Hippodrome on 18 April 1908 and starred W.H.
 Ayr as Frank and Amy Sherwood as Tess.

 The critic from The Sunday Times said that the play:

 Is full of local color, from the opening scene, enacted in the Domain during the Commonwealth festivities, to the running of the Sydney Cup at Randwick.
 Some realistic Incidents are portrayed, including the burning of Keane's stables, and an attempt on the life of the Sydney Cup favorite: the trial of the hero on a false charge at the Central Criminal Court; a two-up school, in which the game is followed by a police raid; a house in Woolloomooloo, where Keane is imprisoned, and tho final settling at Randwick.
 Tho story is an interesting one, and being well interwoven with a sporting element, should appeal to a large section of playgoers.

 The Sydney Morning Herald was more guarded, stating that:

 The production was far from well mounted, but it was well acted, and with better stage dressing would prove a decided draw.
 Although occasionally one's sense of probabilities was shocked during the stage unfolding of the story, on tho whole the play proved one of coherence, reasonably dramatic situations, and humour...
 The scenes in which boxing and two up wore presented were by no means convincing.
 The boxers gave a very poor display, devoid of cleverness, and the two-up episode and raid was a weak parody of the real thing...
 The authors must have been gratified with the storm of approval that arose near the conclusion of the drama from the great audience.

 The Evening News said the play "presents several stirring situations in a story which is fairly well-developed."

 Public response appears to have been enthusiastic and there were further productions throughout the rest of the decade.

-Film Adaptation

-The book and play were adapted into a 1910 film - see Keane of Kalgoorlie.